 - Add one tablespoon at a time of the fine sugar (from step #2 above) as you continue to mix the chickpea brine.
 Continue mixing on high until soft peaks form.
 Add 1 teaspoon of vanilla and xanthan gum and continue mixing until stiff peaks form.

-- Once the brownies have baked for 30 minutes, remove from the oven and allow to cool slightly.
-While the brownies are sitting, turn the heat up to 375F.
-Spoon the meringue over the top of the brownies, creaking peaks with your spoon.
+- Once the brownies have baked for 30 minutes, remove them from the oven and allow them to cool slightly.
+While the brownies are sitting, turn the heat up to 375°F/190°C. Spoon the meringue over the top of the brownies, creaking peaks with your spoon.
 Return the brownies to the oven and bake for another 10 minutes, until the meringue is set and the peaks turn golden.